 We recommend 60 minutes of aerobic type exercise, (either cycling, jogging or power walking) three times a week for the three months leading up to your trip.

-This morning we collect you from your accommodation in Queenstown and start our adventure with a nearby mountain hike.
+This morning we collect you from a central location in Queenstown and start our adventure with a nearby mountain hike.
 We take the gondola above the township and then access the walking track to Ben Lomond, slowly meandering our way to a highpoint lookout.
 With the amazing views over Lake Wakitipu and the Queenstown basin this is an inspiring start to this fantastic walking trip.
 After descending, we depart via the rugged Kawarau Gorge, the birthplace of the Bungy jump, to New Zealand's southernmost city, Invercargill, a good base to start our journey to remote Stewart Island the following day.
 Overnight Invercargill.